-The Admissions Team manage waiting lists for all community schools.
+The Admissions Team manage waiting lists for all community schools and for some academies and foundation schools.
 Your child's details will be removed from the waiting list at the end of the academic year (31st August).
 Should you wish your child's details to be placed on a waiting list for the following academic year, please ensure you contact the Admissions Team at the beginning of each academic year (1st September) to add your child's details on the relevant waiting list.